FWGS/xash3d-fwgs/Documentation/protocol/02-connectionless.md

 #### Deprecated queries

 These text-based Xash protocol queries are deprecated in favor of [GoldSrc server queries](#goldsrc-server-queries), which Xash3D FWGS servers implement as well.
-The server still responds to them for compatibility with older clients, but new implementations must not send them.
+New implementations must not send them.
+The server still responds to `A2A_INFO` for compatibility with older clients, `A2A_NETINFO` is not handled anymore.

 ##### `A2A_NETINFO`